pranjal-joshi/GifSaver/README.md

                         Path to GIF Folder
   -t TIMEOUT, --timeout TIMEOUT
-                        Idle Timeout to Start Screensaver
+                        Idle Timeout to Start Screensaver -c CHANGE, --change CHANGE
+                        Change Image/GIF after seconds (0 = shuffle disable)

 ```
 For example
 ```
-python3 path/to/GifSaver.py -f path/to/folder/where/GIFs/are/stored -t 120
+python3 path/to/GifSaver.py -f path/to/folder/where/GIFs/are/stored -t 120 -c 60

 or

-./path/to/GifSaver.bin -f path/to/folder/where/GIFs/are/stored -t 60
+./path/to/GifSaver.bin -f path/to/folder/where/GIFs/are/stored -t 60 -c 300
 ```

 ## Adding to Start-up